ApataRacheal/Multivariate-Association-Analysis/README.md

 		resistant
 		intermediate
 		undetermined
-  The gene presence and absence data were correlated with the resistant phenotypes to identify genes that are predictive.
+  The gene presence and absence data were correlated with the resistant phenotypes to identify predictive genes.